rsspdc/checklists/checklists/specific-record.md

     The format is readable in YAML and permits the provision of the metadata needed for citation.
     </li>
     <li>
-    Zenodo permits you to mint a digital object identifier (DOI) for your code and makes a snapshot of it, importing citational metadata from a .cff file or a .zenodo.json file.
+    [Zenodo](https://zenodo.org/) permits you to mint a [digital object identifier (DOI)](https://www.doi.org/) for your code and makes a snapshot of it, importing citational metadata from a [CITATION.cff](https://citation-file-format.github.io/) file or a .zenodo.json file.
     This makes it persistently identifiable and easy to integrate with citation management tools which can import the citation metadata given a DOI.
     </li>
 </ul>